ar-tracking/DTrackSDK-Java/readme.txt

   Listening:           pure listening for measurement data
   ListeningMulticast:  multicast listening for measurement data
   Communicating:       additional controlling the tracking system through remote commands
-  TactileFlystick:     controlling a tactile feedback device using a Flystick
+  TactileFlystick:     controlling a tactile FINGERTRACKING device using a Flystick
+  FlystickFeedback:    controlling a Flystick with feedback

 Source Documentation